Caulfield Guineas Day News

 Caulfield Guineas Day

-Caulfield Guineas Day is cause for great celebration, as it is the opening to the Caulfield Spring Racing Carnival, with the highly regarded Caulfield Guineas as the feature event.
-The 2013 Caulfield Guineas Day will be held on Saturday October 12.
+The 2016 Ladbrokes Caulfield Guineas Day is cause for great celebration, as it is the opening to the Caulfield Spring Racing Carnival, with the highly regarded Caulfield Guineas as the feature event.

 Caulfield Guineas Day Special Offer: